 4.6.4 For synthetic structure coverings, mulches, fleeces, insect netting and silage wrapping, only products based on polyethylene and polypropylene or other polycarbonates, and biodegradable materials (e.g. starch based), are permitted.
 These shall be removed from the soil after use and shall not be burned on the farmland.

+4.7 Protected cropping

+General principle

+All the rules on crop production apply to protected cropping, including those concerning conversion period (4.2), diversity of crop production (4.3), and soil fertility and fertilization (4.4).
+Natural light, air and water are essential components of organic plant production.

+Recommendations:

+Energy used for light and climate control should be from renewable resources.
+Technologies that reduce energy consumption should be used.

+Requirements:

+4.7.1 Artificial light is only allowed for plant propagation and as a complement to sunlight to extend the day length to a maximum of 16 hours.

+4.7.2 Operators shall monitor, record and optimize any energy used for artificial light, heating, cooling, ventilation, humidity and other climate control.

-4.7 Breeding of organic varieties
+4.8 Breeding of organic varieties